valorisa/socat-1.8.0.1_for_Windows/README.md

 Addendum
 ========
-from the Mugane's comment :
+From the Mugane's comment :

 May also want to add that it is best to use Powershell (as Admin) to install these packages for cygwin if using cyg-get:
 ```